namadjidku/Optimal_Control/README.md

 The project contains three folders dedicated to each technique.
 Please refer to the correspoding section for running instructions.

 ### PID
-The m file 'parameters' need to be run first to write parameters in simulink blocks before running the simulink model.
+Before running simulink model, please run "parameters.m" file to load required parameters into simulink block.

 In the simulink model, the manual switches in the left-hand side are for selection of road disturbances.
-The manual switch in the right-hand side is for the switching between the passive suspension system and active suspension system.
-When the switch is on the constant '0', the system is operating as a passive suspension system.
+The manual switch in the right-hand side are for switching between the passive suspension system and active suspension system.
+Specifically, when the switch is on the constant '0', the system is operating as a passive suspension system.

-The m file 'PID_opt' and 'RMS_opt' should be put under same directory.
-The 'PID_opt' is the main code for optimization and 'RMS_opt' is a sub-function of 'PID_opt'.
-To run the optimization for a specified road profile, the input should be selected manually and the system should be active suspension system (the manual switch in the right-hand side should be switched to the output of the PID controller)
+Files "PID_opt" and "RMS_opt" should be placed in the same directory.
+The "PID_opt" file is the main code for optimization and "RMS_opt" is a sub-function of "PID_opt".
+To run the optimization for a specific road profile (specific out of three available), the input should be selected manually and the system should be in the mode active suspension system + (the manual switch in the right-hand side should be switched to the output of the PID controller).